DandelionBold/MyNixOS/docs/README.md

 1) Local files (simple):
    - Put your desktop wallpaper at: `$HOME/Pictures/default.jpg`
    - Put your login-screen image at: `/etc/sddm/backgrounds/sddm.jpg`
-   - KDE users can set the desktop wallpaper from System Settings.
+   - KDE desktop (what this means): Open “System Settings → Appearance → Wallpapers”, click “Add Image…”, select your `default.jpg`, click “Apply”.
+That’s it.
-   - For SDDM, you can also set it declaratively in a host feature:
+   - SDDM login screen (what this code does): The snippet below tells NixOS to copy your image into `/etc/sddm/backgrounds/sddm.jpg` and make SDDM use it every boot.
+Paste this in a host file like `hosts/vm/personal/personal.nix`.
      ```nix
      # Example: set SDDM background system-wide
      services.displayManager.sddm = {